 - Parka - a hip-length jacket, primarily made with heavy liners for cold weather

-The above image shows four of our insulated jackets.
-The VT38JH is made with a permanent polyester quilted liner covered by a zip-out fleece liner that will keep you warm in cold weather temperatures as low as -27°F.
+The above image shows five of our insulated jackets.
+The VT38JH is made with a permanent polyester quilted liner covered by a zip-out fleece liner that will keep you warm in cold temperatures as low as -27°F.

 We now stock an orange insulated bomber jacket, too!